Publication date: December 24, 2014

 *Tiamat’s possessed humans attacked the Firehouse in Ghostbusters (Vol. 2) #18.

 *According to Burnham, he forgot to title this issue.
 And according to Curnow, it went to print with issue #2's title, "The Meeting of the Minds," by mistake.
 The proper title "Showdown in Chinatown" didn't come around until the trade paperback collection was published.
+Oddly, for the hardcover Deluxe Edition, the issue was titled "Just in Casey".
+So three titles for this chapter, so far.

 *This issue was originally published with 4 variant covers: Regular Cover by Schoening and Delgado, Subscription Cover by Corey Smith, Hot Topic exclusive cover by Adam Gorham, and Hastings exclusive cover by Brent Peeples and Ronda Pattison.